-Due Dates for Electronic Payments: To avoid penalty and interest, you must initiate your electronic payment and receive a confirmation number no later than 5 p.m.
+When you electronically pay only, or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation number no later than 5 p.m.
 ET on the business day prior to the 20th.
 Keep the confirmation number in your records.
-For a list of deadlines for initiating electronic payments on time, visit floridarevenue.com/forms, select the eServices section, and then select the Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659).
+The Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) provides a list of deadlines for initiating electronic payments on time and is available online at floridarevenue.com/forms under the eServices section.